Take your readers on a heroine's journey

 I offer two editing services: a manuscript assessment and a full developmental edit.
 This way you can choose the service that's right for you, depending on your budget and how detailed you'd like your feedback to be.

-Option 1: MANUSCRIPT ASSESSMENT
+Option 1:

 Also known as an editorial letter or evaluation, this service takes a look at your finished draft from the point of view of the big picture, not the minutiae.

-I will call your attention to places that need development or clarification, in addition to the parts that are working well.
+I'll look for any weaknesses in the overall shape and logic of your narrative.
+I will call attention to places that need development or clarification, and of course highlight the parts that are working well.

-Above all, I'll strive to help you build a strong communicative rapport between you and your readers, pinpointing where any 'connective tissue' might be missing, and flagging any major issues standing in the way of a seamless, satisfying reader experience.
+Above all, I'll strive to help you build a strong communicative rapport between you and your reader, pinpointing where any 'connective tissue' might be missing, and flagging any major issues standing in the way of a seamless, satisfying reader experience.

 This information will be presented to you in a 7-10 page editorial summary (double spaced).

-Option 2: FULL DEVELOPMENTAL EDIT
+FULL DEVELOPMENTAL EDIT

-This service therefore combines a macro edit (the broad brush strokes) with a micro edit (suggested changes on the page), providing a comprehensive and practical list of suggestions and solutions for you to implement when you embark upon your revisions.
+This service therefore combines a macro edit (the broad brush strokes) with a micro edit (suggested changes on the page).

-My job here is to help you capture the vision you set out to convey in the first place.
+My job is to help you capture the vision you set out to convey in the first place.

 I'll work with you to ensure that what is in your head is being clearly conveyed on the page, in a way that is made clear for the reader.

-I set out to support your needs, while considering your readers' needs at the same time - practising 'two way empathy.'
+I set out to support your needs while considering your readers' needs at the same time - practising 'two way empathy.'

 Your developmental edit includes: